jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

 ### <a name="endpoints">Smart endpoints and dumb pipes</a>

-Currently there are a lot of frameworks or products to build frontend applications.
-Communication between components within the application is supported by the framework choosen capabilities.
-Components are not built as a endpoints but they are built as a pieces integrated within a parent application.
+There are a lot of frameworks or products to build frontend applications or components.
+Communication between components within the application is performed following the rules set by the framework choosen.
+So, applications and components are not built as a endpoints but they are built as a pieces integrated within a parent application.

 In a Microfrontend style, components are designed and developed as decoupled as possible, so components has to be independent, loaded in runtime and communications between components couldn't be supported by a framework.